HHS/Head-Start-TTADP/README.md

 You can also run build commands directly on your host (without docker).
 Make sure you install dependencies when changing execution method.
 You could see some odd errors if you install dependencies for docker and then run yarn commands directly on the host, especially if you are developing on windows.
 If you want to use the host yarn commands be sure to run `yarn deps:local` before any other yarn commands.
 Likewise if you want to use docker make sure you run `yarn docker:deps`.

 You must also install and run minio locally to use the file upload functionality.
-Please comment out `S3_ENDPOINT=http://minio:9000` and uncomment `S3_ENDPOINT=http://localhost:9000`
+Please comment out `S3_ENDPOINT=http://minio:9000` and uncomment `S3_ENDPOINT=http://localhost:9000` in your .env file.

 ### Running Tests

 #### Docker

-Run `yarn docker:deps` to install dependencies.
+If switching branches for code review, run `yarn docker:reset` before running your tests.

 Run `yarn docker:test` to run all tests for the frontend and backend.

+To only run the frontend tests run `yarn docker:test frontend`.

+To only run the backend tests run `yarn docker:test backend`.

 Migrations and seeding of the test db occurs within the script run by the `docker:test` command.

+To run eslint run `yarn lint:all` or `yarn lint:fix:all` to have eslint attempt to fix linting problems.

 ### Docker on Windows